Starring : Cheng Pei Pei , Yueh Hua , Chan Hung-Lit

 King Hu actually left Shaw Brothers after the film due to the Shaw's control they enforced on their directors and films.

-It's crazy when you think about it , King Hu redefined a genre for the Shaw Brothers Studio and ad a huge hit on their hands , they took what they had learnt and used it their new films like 1967 One Armed Swordsman and a sequel to Come Drink with Me in 1968 ,entitled ''Golden Swallow '' which also starred Jimmy Wang Yu in the lead as well .
+It's crazy when you think about it , King Hu redefined a genre for the Shaw Brothers Studio and gave them a huge hit , they took what they had learnt and used it their new films like 1967 One Armed Swordsman and a sequel to Come Drink with Me in 1968 ,entitled ''Golden Swallow '' which also starred Jimmy Wang Yu in the lead as well .

 Where be looking at more of King Hu's work in the year , starting with Dragon Gate Inn and A Touch of Zen in it's complete three hour version. .
 And if I can acquire them , The Fate of Lee Kwan and ''The Valiant Ones'' .